badsyntax/mp3-arrange/README.md

-   -d DIR, --destination DIR   Destination directory -l FILE, --logfile FILE     Log file  [mp3-arrange.log] -r, --dry-run               Do a dry run, no changes will be made, and no logs files will be generated  [false] -u, --skip-unknowns         Skip processing the file if no id3 data can be read  [true] -f, --format-filenames      Re-name the files to match the song name  [true] -o, --overwrite             Overwrite the destination file if it exists  [false] -m, --move                  Move the files instead of copying  [false]
+   -d DIR, --destination DIR   Destination directory -l FILE, --logfile FILE     Log file  [mp3-arrange.log] -r, --dry-run               Do a dry run, no changes will be made, and no logs files will be generated  [false] -f, --format-filenames      Re-name the files to match the song name  [true] -o, --overwrite             Overwrite the destination file if it exists  [false] -m, --move                  Move the files instead of copying  [false]